Gruensil/IFML2NG2/README.md

 1. Path to IFML model in ecore format
 2. Path to domain model in uml format
-3. Path to AdaptDSL file in xml format
+3. Path to AdaptUI file in xml format
-4. Path to AdaptDSL XML schema definition
+4. Path to AdaptUI XML schema definition
 5. Path to files which need to be copied to destination folder (e.g. static files)
 6. Path to destination folder

 If all these runtime arguments are provided and the generation process is successful, the message **M2T IFML2NG2 finished!** will be displayed in the console.
+If the destination folder is empty, some warnings may appear.

 ## Run Generated Application
 1. Install NPM packages (console in dest. folder: >npm install)